BCDA-APS/bluesky_training/docs/source/instrument/_install_new_instrument.rst

 Next, create the starter script for this profile.
 This will ensure that the instrument package gets loaded when starting a bluesky IPython session.

-.. note:: Copy *all* these lines and paste them exactly into your terminal:
+.. note:: Copy *all* these lines and paste them exactly into your terminal.

 .. code:: bash